Health Club Manager: That guy has horns.

 Wesley: I am not a sheep!

 Cordelia: You are such a sheep.
-You've never had a single opinion you didn't read in a book.
+You've never had a single opinion you didn't read in a

 Wesley: At least I've opened a book.